10 films to catch at london film festival

 Girlhood director Celine Scimma turns from capturing the adolescent trials of teenage girls in Paris to rival teenage boys in a Pyrenean farming community.
 In Being 17, veteran French director Andrew Techine handles a script from Scimma, which sees Parisian male model turned actor Corentin Fila face off against a fellow outsider, played by Kacey Mottet Klein.

-The first time for homegrown audiences to catch Ben Wheatley's follow up to High Rise and Free Fire is a film that illustrates the British director's own cinematic ascent.
-Martin Scorsese is on executive producer duties, Armie Hammer, Brie Larson and Cillian Murphy star in this 70s set gangster comedy turned shootout.
+The first time for homegrown audiences to catch Ben Wheatley's follow up to High Rise, Free Fire is a film that illustrates the British director's own cinematic ascent.
+Martin Scorsese is on executive producer duties as Armie Hammer, Brie Larson, and Cillian Murphy star in this 70s-set gangster comedy turned shootout.
 Expect flares and cinematic flare in equal measure.

-Romeo & Juliet get some time in the clink in Fiore, a Rome set romance between two young offenders divided by their male and female prison wings.
-Daphne mugs Rome's subway passengers for mobiles and ends up in juvenile detention.
-She meets Josh - still pining for his ex - and also doing time.
-Despite the soapy premise, Fiore is shot through with ultra realism and Daphne Scoccia, who plays her namesake, proves the breakout star.
+Romeo and Juliet get some time in the clink in Fiore, a Rome-set romance between two young offenders divided by their male and female prison wings.
+Daphne mugs Rome's subway passengers for cell phones and ends up in juvenile detention.
+She meets Josh — still pining for his ex — and also doing time.
+Despite the soapy premise, Fiore is shot through with ultra realism.
+Daphne Scoccia, who plays her namesake, proves the breakout star.

-From the opening scene - a frenetic snapshot of Parisian teen life - director Houda Benyamia lets rip with Divines, a hugely energetic crime thriller with a feminist twist.
+From his opening scene — a frenetic snapshot of Parisian teen life — director Houda Benyamia lets rip with Divines, a hugely energetic crime thriller with a feminist twist.
 Inspired by the Paris riots in 2005, Benyamia goes deep into the life of Dounia, a teenager with an interest in drug dealing and a local male dancer.
-Comparisons to Celine Sciamma's Girlhood are inevitable but Divines has youthful energy all of its own going spare.
+Comparisons to Celine Sciamma's Girlhood are inevitable, but Divines has youthful energy all of its own.

 Co-directors and siblings Delphine and Muriel Coulin steer a narrative about a 'stopover' for a French military unit in a Cyprus holiday resort.
-The soldiers are there to decompress, attend group therapy and ultimately be de programmed but that coupled with sun, sex and party times prove too much to handle for two female childhood friends fresh out of a tour of duty.
+The soldiers are there to decompress, attend group therapy, and ultimately be de-programmed.
+But coupling the decompression with sun, sex, and party times proves too much to handle for two female childhood friends fresh out of a tour of duty.
 Ariane Labed and Soko are impressive in the leads; the Coulin sisters prove themselves masterful storytellers in gender and global politics.

 Text Colin Crummy